syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## Paste
-To cut or copy the select the node or connector items to paste the diagram using the [Paste](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Paste) method.
+To cut or copy the selected node or connector items, use the [Paste](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Paste) method.
 To paste the cut or copy the selected items in the diagram, use the following code snippet.

 {% highlight c# %}
 SfDiagram diagram = new SfDiagram();